jedeka/fake-faces-detection/README.md

 # Fake Faces Detection -- 20hrs Challenge
----

 Two approaches for detecting fake faces (_e.g._ DeepFake) using EfficientNet and Vision Transformers.
-Due to local resource restrictions, Google Colab is utilized (with GPU support).
+Due to local resource restrictions, Google Colab is utilized (with GPU/TPU support).

-Note that this is a timed challenge, thus the settings are not the most optimal (_e.g._ without hyperparameter tuning, data augmentation, etc.), and we ignore time features as the project is doing more image classification task rather than object detection and tracking.
+Note that this is a time-bound challenge, thus the settings are not the most optimal (_e.g._ without hyperparameter tuning, data augmentation, etc.), and we ignore time features as the approach used regards the task as an image classification task rather than an object detection and tracking task.

 ### Dataset
 * [Click here for the split dataset](https://drive.google.com/drive/folders/1RrDFPuDWJtM-D8Tri_crTPpOmf_n0nT3?usp=sharing)